TableCanoniser/TableCanoniser.github.io/src/table-canoniser/README.md

     - `valueCstr`: The value constraint, default is `TableCanoniserKeyWords.String`
     - `ignoreOutOfBounds`: Determines whether to ignore the constraint when the specified cell exceeds the table boundaries, default is true
   - `traverse`: The traversal direction for the selected area
-    - `xDirection`: The x-axis traversal direction; 'after' means traversing after the startCell; 'before' means traversing before the startCell; 'whole' means traversing the entire area; default is null, meaning no traversal
+    - `xDirection`: The x-axis traversal direction; 'after' means traversing after the startCell; 'before' means traversing before the startCell; 'beforeAndAfter' means traversing the entire area; default is null, meaning no traversal
-    - `yDirection`: The y-axis traversal direction; 'after' means traversing after the startCell; 'before' means traversing before the startCell; 'whole' means traversing the entire area; default is null, meaning no traversal
+    - `yDirection`: The y-axis traversal direction; 'after' means traversing after the startCell; 'before' means traversing before the startCell; 'beforeAndAfter' means traversing the entire area; default is null, meaning no traversal
 - `extract`: The extraction rules for transforming the selected area
   - `byContext`: The context-based transformation for the selected area
     - `position`: Defines the location of the context cell relative to the current cell, default is 'above'